Sambruk/EgilSCIM/README.md

 # EGIL SCIM client

-The EGIL SCIM client implements the EGIL profile of the SS 12000 standard.
-It reads information about students, groups etc. from LDAP and sends updates to a SCIM server.
+The EGIL SCIM client implements the EGIL profile of the SS 12000:2018 standard.
+It reads information about students, groups etc. from various data sources (LDAP, SQL or CSV) and sends updates to a SCIM server.

 EGIL SCIM client is developed and managed by Föreningen Sambruk, https://sambruk.se/portfolio/egil-dnp/.
 Contact Sambruk when you want to participate in the managed group for EGIL and get access to documentation and other features.